Authored by the expert who managed and guided the team behind the Singapore Property Pack

 How is rental income taxed in Singapore as of 2026?

-As of January 2026, rental income in Singapore is taxed as personal income at progressive rates from 0% to 24%, depending on total taxable income.
+As of 2026, rental income in Singapore is taxable as personal income after allowable deductions, so the final tax depends on the landlord’s total taxable income and marginal tax rate.

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Singapore, we always rely on the strongest methodology we can and don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Singapore, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

 |---|---|---|